ChunYipMan/DAQ-Technical-Assessment/brainstorming.md

 ### **Diagnosing the Issue; Part 1**
 Changing output speed in battery_emulator.ts from 500ms to 1500ms.
 (Boomer reaction speed)

-Currently, there is no correct error handling behaviour for when the generated temperature value is not within the given range.
+Currently, there is no correct error handling behaviour for the randomly generated error flag of 3.

 One solution we can implement is to make a small change when the request is sent to the front end.
-- Within Line 17 of server.ts the JSON.parse method is failing from an invalid temperature because of the appended close bracket from Line 36 of battery_emulator.ts.
+- Within Line 17 of server.ts the JSON.parse method is failing from an invalid error flag because of the appended close bracket from Line 36 of battery_emulator.ts.
 - What we can do instead, is we can wrap the JSON.parse method in a try/catch statement and output the errors to the console.
     - At least this way, any errors produced won't halt the program execution.

-> !!
-HOWERVER, invalid temperatures won't be displayed on the webpage and errors will only show up on the terminal which users are unlikely to open.
-    > RESOLVED: With Part 2.

-This is critical as Redback users need to know when the battery hits those critical temperatures.

 =========================================================================